gary-archer/oauth.desktopsample.final/README.md

 ## Further Information

 * See the [API Journey - Client Side](https://authguidance.com/api-journey-client-side/) for further information on the app's behaviour
-* Further details about the desktop app are provided, starting in the [Final Desktop Sample Overview](https://authguidance.com/final-desktop-sample-overview/)
+* Further details specific to the desktop app are provided, starting in the [Final Desktop Sample Overview](https://authguidance.com/final-desktop-sample-overview/)

 ## Programming Languages